Farzan-I/Fridgit/README.md

 1. Fork this repository (optional)
 2. Clone your fork (or this repo) to your local machine
 3. Navigate to the project directory in command line/terminal and run `npm install`
-4. Navigate to the server directory in a separate terminal using `cd server` and run `npm install`
+4. Navigate to the server folder in a separate terminal using `cd server` and run `npm install`
-#### Client
-1.
-* To initialise an empty react application `npx create-react-app ./` in the client directory
-* `npm install axios moment react-file-base64 redux redux-thunk` (in order of being installed: to make api requests, a library to work with time and date, to convert images, asynchronous actions using redux)

-#### Server
-* `npm init -y` to initialise an empty package.json file
-* `npm install body-parser cors express mongoose nodemon` to install all necessary dependencies (in order of being installed: enable app to send recipe requests, enable cross origin requests, framework of the application, create models for the recipes, to have the browser reload everytime a change is made)
+5. In another terminal, navigate to the client folder using `cd client` and run `npm install`
+6. With two terminals open (one in the server folder and the other in the client folder), run `npm start` in both, first in the server then in the client
+7. This starts the server connection (app to database, app to the API) and automatically opens the website to `localhost:3000`
+8. Create an account (if you want to store your fridge contents for later use) and start typing in the ingredients you want recipes for, one at a time please
+9. Click on the recipe you find most intriguing and maybe even adjust the search to show more adventurous recipes!

 #### Cypress Testing
 * To install Cypress enter the `npm install cypress --save-dev` command.